-A small number of properties are released through the seaside and country homes scheme which prioritises applicants who will free up the most bedrooms.
+- housing register be initiated during 2022/23.
+This will include consideration of how long it takes for different groups to successfully be accommodated and whether the needs of working households are sufficiently taken into account. - 49.
+A small number of properties are released through the seaside and country homes scheme which prioritises applicants who will free up the most bedrooms. - 50.
+A cash incentive scheme for local authority tenants offers a grant for a limited number of people to assist with buying a property on the open market which can be anywhere in the UK.
+Priority is given to tenants occupying a property that has at least two bedrooms and are living in overcrowded conditions. - 51.
 The council introduced a flexible tenancy regime in June 2013, with most council tenants having a one year probationary tenancy followed by a five year fixed term tenancy.
 Towards the end of the five year period the tenancy is reviewed.
 The vast majority are offered another 5 year tenancy.
 While a number of providers have moved back to lifetime tenancies, the council has found the regime to be useful in reducing under-occupation and making best use of our housing stock.
-Going forward, reviews will be at a rate of around 20 per month.
+Going forward, reviews will be at a rate of around 20 per month. - 52.
 As properties become available for letting, the opportunity to extend the property to provide a larger home or in exceptional circumstances to meet the specific needs of a particular household is considered.
-Extensions and conversions can be a cost effective way of increasing the supply of larger properties and we will continue to seek out appropriate opportunities for this.
+Extensions and conversions can be a cost effective way of increasing the supply of larger properties and we will continue to seek out appropriate opportunities for this. - 53.
 Given the limited supply of affordable housing, it is important that available supply goes to those who need it.
 The council's Business Assurance Counter Fraud Team (BACFT) investigates cases of suspected housing fraud.
 During 2020/21 a total of 22 council rented properties have been recovered to be re-let to residents with a genuine housing need.